KamishiroIyamoto/BBBig/readme.md

 # BBBig
-### App to autoconnect to the university's online lesson and attendance mark
+### App to autoconnect to the university's online lesson and attendance mark.
+BBBig.exe - program installer.